CLIUtils/CLI11/README.md

 -app.add_mutable_set_ignore_case_underscore(... // 🆕 String only
 ```

 An option name must start with a alphabetic character, underscore, a number 🚧, '?'🚧, or '@'🚧.
 For long options, after the first character '.', and '-' are also valid characters.
 For the `add_flag*` functions '{' has special meaning.
 Names are given as a comma separated string, with the dash or dashes.
 An option or flag can have as many names as you want, and afterward, using `count`, you can use any of the names, with dashes as needed, to count the options.
-One of the names is allowed to be given without proceeding dash(es); if present the option is a positional option, and that name will be used on help line for its positional form.
+One of the names is allowed to be given without proceeding dash(es); if present the option is a positional option, and that name will be used on the help line for its positional form.
 If you want the default value to print in the help description, pass in `true` for the final parameter for `add_option`.

 The `add_option_function<type>(...` function will typically require the template parameter be given unless a `std::function` object with an exact match is passed.
 The type can be any type supported by the `add_option` function.
 The function should throw an error (`CLI::ConversionError` or `CLI::ValidationError` possibly) if the value is not valid.